 Math 124 (3 credits) with Math 24 (2 credits) is similar to Math 126/26 but slightly less algebraically intensive and designed for students pursuing a Business degree.
 Students are expected to spend 12-15 hours per week of work outside the classroom.

 Math 126 (3 credits) with Math 26 (3 credits) is designed for students pursuing an AS transfer degree.
 The instructor may use WebAssign for homework.
 Students are expected to spend 15-20 hours per week of work outside the classroom.

 Try to find another section of the same class.
 If no other section is available or suitable, contact the instructor.

 During the 100% drop period, an instructor may drop students for non-attendance (or for not having met the class prerequisites) to make room for qualified students who are waiting to get into the class.
 Each instructor will have an individual policy to deal with such matters, so students who are waiting to get into a class should contact the instructor to find out what is the instructor's policy regarding full classes.

 Proper placement is essential for success in a math class.
 The ACCUPLACER math test provides a measure of a student's readiness to take a given math class.

 Math, more than any other subject, builds on itself.
 The knowledge and skills acquired in each class are essential for success in the next class.

-As the saying goes, "If you don't use it, you lose it."
-The TMCC math department considers that after two years mathematical knowledge has faded in a student's mind to the point where taking the prerequisite class again, or testing into the class, is warranted.
+The TMCC Math Department considers that after two years, critical mathematical knowledge may have faded in a student's mind; we believe that taking the prerequisite class again, or testing into the class, is warranted.